christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     export PATH="/home/christopher/miniconda2/bin:$PATH"

-Note that Ananconda is using the system binary for Python command:
+Note that Ananconda is using the system binary for Python command as `pip` does:

 ```bash
 ls -l /home/christopher/miniconda2/bin/python